Deconstructing Racism and Ableism in the School-to-Prison Pipeline

 As you work through the content, please remember that these recordings were produced over several days during the early period of the Covid-19 pandemic.
 We encourage you to continue these conversations about racism and ableism together within your own communities as too often we do not speak about how these two forms of discrimination mutually influence and intersect with one another.
 Thank you for your efforts to reckon with racism and ableism and dismantling the school-to-prison pipeline.
 Please contact us with any questions, comments, or if you are interested in collaborating with us on future projects.

 Through this training you will gain foundational knowledge, build awareness, and deepen your understanding of race, racism, disability and ableism and the school-to-prison pipeline.
 Specifically, you will learn how racism and ableism are intrinsically linked historically and today.
 The training also provides background on how eugenics and marginalization have historically contributed to the exclusion of individuals with disabilities and people of color from society.
 As you complete the training you will also make connections between training topics and current events such as Covid-19 related healthcare rationing and ongoing conversations about police reform.

-Finally, participants will learn techniques to identify and reduce stressors in face-to-face interactions, hear stories from the facilitators lived experiences with racism and ableism, and will be offered ideas on how to construct their own stories for social change.
+Training 2 builds upon Training 1.
+Participation in Training 1 is not required to participate in Training 2.
+In this training you will learn about techniques to identify and reduce stressors in face-to-face interactions, hear stories from the facilitators lived experiences with racism and ableism, and you will receive guidance on how to construct your own stories for social change.